vial-kb/vial-kb.github.io/docs/manual/custom_keycode.md

 Custom keycodes in the json file __must__ match what's inside the enum block, both in order and number of keycodes.

 If everything goes smoothly the hexcode will be replaced with name of the keycode.
 You can access all your custom keycode inside the User tab.
+Do note that the firmware size will incresae slightly (this example is ~100bytes)

 ![](../img/vial_after.png)